SCOREC/pumi-pic/particle_structs/README.md

 ### flat arrays

-Testing on flat arrays will establish an upper bound on performance one array for each dimension; 'x','y','z'
+Testing on flat arrays will establish an upper bound on performance.

+One contiguous array is created for each dimension; 'x','y','z'.

+There is no association of particles to elements.
+During initialization we will ignore the 'distribution' input.